PLANT 2030 ACADEMY

 Support program for early career plant scientists

-The PLANT 2030 ACADEMY fosters the professional and personal development of doctoral students and early stage postdocs involved in plant science initiatives funded by the German Federal Ministry of Education and Research.
+The PLANT 2030 ACADEMY fosters the professional and personal development oft of plant science doctoral students and early stage postdocs, funded by the German Federal Ministry of Education and Research (BMBF).
 The aim is to facilitate their qualification and establishment as renowned researchers within the applied plant science community.
 The activities within the PLANT 2030 ACADEMY are adapted specifically to the needs of plant scientists and complement existing offers.
 Promoting young academics also contributes to the overall success of the research initiatives and strengthens the applied plant science network.

 The PLANT 2030 ACADEMY offers activities focusing on plant science related knowledge and skills (1), as well as network and career development (2).